benj-chen/slidepuzzle/README.md

 |----|----|----|----|
 Move:
 ```
-As shown, the player can enter a number that is above, below, to the left of, or to the right of the current place of the empty space, which simulates a real slidepuzzle.
+As shown, the player can enter a number that is above, below, to the left of, or to the right of the current place of the empty space, which simulates a real slidepuzzle by sliding the chosen number in the direction of the empty space, switching the two tiles.

 ## Shuffling the board